andreasbrown1/Cemaptery/README.md

 # Cemaptery
 A web mapping application to locate gravesites in Calgary
+Preview on GitHub Pages: https://andreasbrown1.github.io/Cemaptery/